Plan the collection of visitor data

 Track interactions out-of-the-box

-With DEC, you track a number of key contact interactions on your Sitefinity CMS website.
-You use the dedicated connector in Sitefinity CMS, which handles data input from your site to DEC.
-Data is derived through tracking the behavior of website visitors.
-Once you connect, Sitefinity CMS starts sending all tracked contact interactions data to DEC.
+With Insight, you track key contact interactions on your Sitefinity CMS website.
+You use the dedicated connector in Sitefinity CMS that handles data input from your site to Insight.
+Data is collected by tracking the behavior of website visitors.
+Once you connect, Sitefinity CMS starts sending all tracked contact interactions data to Insight.
 Contact interactions are represented by events.
-When an event is triggered on a Sitefinity CMS site, it is handled by the DEC Connector and data extracted is sent to DEC as an interaction.
+When an event is triggered on a Sitefinity CMS site, the Sitefinity Insight Connector extracts the relevant data out of the event and sends the data to Insight as an interaction point.

 NOTE: You can turn off event tracking from Sitefinity CMS Advanced settings.

-Take a look at the comprehensive list of the interactions that the DEC connector tracks out-of-the-box:
+Following is a comprehensive list of the interactions that the Insight connector tracks out-of-the-box:

-NOTE: Keep in mind that Sitefinity DEC Connector tracks Sitefinity CMS events, related to ASP.NET Web Forms.
-In case you are working with Sitefinity CMS 10.0 or newer, tracking capabilities for MVC widgets match the ones for Web Forms widgets.
+NOTE: Sitefinity Insight Connector tracks Sitefinity CMS events, related to ASP.NET Web Forms.
+When you work with Sitefinity CMS 10.0 or newer, tracking capabilities for MVC widgets match the ones for Web Forms widgets.

 Customize tracking of interactions

-You can do this with the help of the DEC SDKs:
+You can do this with the help of the Insight SDKs: